Platinum Party at the Palace: Opening

 The Queen acted in a sketch, which was directed by Mark Burton, to open the concert.
 In the sketch, the Queen hosts Paddington Bear (voiced by Ben Whishaw) for tea in honour of the Jubilee.
 The Queen is seen patiently tolerating a tea-slurping Paddington who, upon realising his mistake, attempts to pour tea for her.
 However, he stomps over a pastry on the table and ends up covering a footman (played by Simon Farnaby) in cream.
 As the bear offers the Queen a marmalade sandwich, and tells her that he always keeps one for emergencies, the Queen confides "So do I" and, prising open her handbag, tells him: "I keep mine in here".
 Later, the bear congratulates the Queen on her reign, exclaiming: "Happy Jubilee Ma'am.
 And thank you for everything".
 The sequence ends with both the Queen and Paddington using a spoon to tap out the beat of Queen's "We Will Rock You" on teacup.
+The sketch later won the Memorable Moment Award at the 2023 British Academy Television Awards.

 The Queen spent around half a day filming the sketch at Windsor Castle, and had since kept it a secret from some of her family members.
 A Buckingham Palace spokesman stated: "While the Queen may not be attending the concert in person, she was very keen that people understood how much it meant to her and that all those watching had a great time. [...]
 Her Majesty is well known for her sense of humour, so it should be no surprise that she decided to take part in tonight's sketch."